G2-Games/resume/resume.typ

         #link("https://github.com/G2-Games/unl-aerospace-logos")[Link 2]
 ]

-= Clubs and Groups
+= Experience
-== Dangoware
+== Drone Amplified
-I co-founded Dangoware (https://dangoware.org), which is an independent software engineering and creative design group focused on open source projects, many of which are written in Rust and other rapidly developing new technologies.
+#emph[Software Engineering Intern]
+#v(0.5em)
+As a software engineering intern at #link("https://droneamplified.com/")[Drone Amplified], I work on the testing of radio modules for integration into drone platforms.
+I have developed novel software for performing radio reliability testing.
+I work extensively with TCP, UDP, and other IP technologies in my day-to-day work.
+I have additionally created software for interacting with 3rd-party imaging systems to facilitate ease of use.

+== UNL Amateur Radio Club
+#emph[President]

+#v(0.5em)

+As the current president of the UNL Amateur Radio Club (UNLARC), I restarted the club from the ground up after it sat dormant for many years.
+I handle the day-to-day activities of the club, which has a roster of over 30 members.
+The roster includes both students and faculty, along with members not affiliated with the University.
+I also manage, alongside the rest of my officer team, the club budget, obtaining over
+\$2,700 in funding from the University this semester alone.

 == UNL Aerospace Club
-As both a lead and regular member in the University of Nebraska–Lincoln Aerospace Club I work with undergraduate teams of varying skill levels and backgrounds to compete in high-level intercollegiate competitions and research using novel technologies.
+As both a lead and regular member in the University of Nebraska–Lincoln Aerospace Club, I work with undergraduate teams of varying skill levels and backgrounds.
+I facilitate competing in high-level intercollegiate competitions and research projects exploring novel technologies.

 #v(0.5em)

 My team lead positions include or have included:

-=== Rocket Propulsion Group
+=== #text(size: 10pt)[UNL Rocket Propulsion Group]
-I served as the Mixing and Testing Lead in the UNL Aerospace Rocket Propulsion Group (UNL Aerospace RPG), co-leading mixing of experimental solid rocket propellant using club-designed procedures and safety checklists, along with ensuring safe practices were followed when conducting static-fire tests.
+#emph[Electrical & Programming Lead]

 #v(0.5em)

-I currently serve as the Electrical Lead, which means I am responsible for electronics, embedded systems, desktop, and human-machine interface (HMI) development, including the design of fail-safe software systems for testing energetics including rocket motors and ignition systems.
+I currently serve as the Electrical & Programming Lead, which means I am responsible for electronics, embedded systems, desktop, and human-machine interface (HMI) development, including the design of fail-safe software systems for testing energetics including rocket motors and ignition systems.

-=== Rocketry
+#v(0.5em)

+Additionally, I served as the Mixing and Testing Lead in the UNL Aerospace Rocket Propulsion Group (UNL Aerospace RPG), co-leading mixing of experimental solid rocket propellant using club-designed procedures and safety checklists, while also ensuring safe practices were followed when conducting static-fire tests.

+=== #text(size: 10pt)[UNL Husker Rocketry]
+#emph[Programming Lead]

+#v(0.5em)

 I served as the Programming Lead in the UNL Husker Rocketry Club, which is the most successful college rocketry club in Nebraska.
 During my year as lead, the team was successful in returning for the first time in 2 years to the